Panic! at the Disco: 2009–2015: Lineup change, Vices & Virtues and Too Weird to Live, Too Rare to Die!

 The band began touring in support of the album, christened the Vices & Virtues Tour, in earnest beginning in February 2011.
 The tour has sported the same electric, over-the-top theatricality the band was known for during the Fever era.
 "I really miss wearing costumes and makeup," Urie told Spin.
 "I love throwing a big production.
 I've recently been reading about Tesla coils and I'm trying to figure out how I can get one that sits on the stage and shoots sparks without hurting anybody."
 The group was scheduled to play the Australian Soundwave Revolution festival in September/October but the festival was canceled.
 The band performed at the Counter-Revolution mini-festival, the festival that took its place.

 On May 12, 2011, the band collaborated with indie pop band Fun. and the two groups embarked on an American tour, releasing a single together titled "C'mon".
 Panic! at the Disco contributed a new song, "Mercenary", to the soundtrack for the video game Batman: Arkham City.

-2012–2015: Too Weird to Live, Too Rare to Die!

-In August 2012, touring bassist Dallon Weekes announced via Twitter that he had become an official member of the band, and that a new album was being anticipated to release before the end of 2012.
+After the Vices & Virtues tour cycle, Urie, Smith, and Weekes began writing and preparing for a fourth album.
 During the recording of the album, touring guitarist Ian Crawford, who joined the band in 2009 after the departure of Ryan Ross and Jon Walker, left the band citing his desire to make "real, genuine" music.
 On July 15, 2013, the album was announced as Too Weird to Live, Too Rare to Die!, with a scheduled release date of October 8, 2013.
-The first single, "Miss Jackson," was released on July 15, 2013, along with its music video to promote the album.
+The first single, "Miss Jackson", was released on July 15, 2013, along with its music video to promote the album.
 Panic! at the Disco opened for Fall Out Boy on the Save Rock And Roll Arena Tour.

 Shortly before the band began its first tour in support of the album, Smith wrote an open letter to fans regarding his abuse of alcohol and prescription medications since the recording of Pretty.
 Odd.
 Although Smith joined the band for the first handful of dates, he left the tour to "continue fighting addiction."
 Urie posted on the band's official website on August 7, 2013, that "It's become evident that Spencer still needs more time to take care of himself.
 I can't expect him to be fighting addiction one minute and be fully immersed in a national tour the next.
 With that said, the tour will continue without Spencer while he is away getting the help he needs."
 With Spencer's leave of absence, Dan Pawlovich of the band Valencia filled in on tour.